Mobiuslau/mobiuslau.github.io/optcg/gy-law/index.md

 <video src="playline-videos/5d.mp4" controls="controls" style="max-width: 100%;"></video>

 Playing [Cavendish](#cav) first immediately satisfies the LA's cost requirement, so earlier searchers do not necessarily have to remain on the board.
-Ideally, life is then stacked using Bege with any 5c Supernova to be played out by LA afterwards, such that 2 5c 6k bodies are established in the same turn.
+Ideally, life is then stacked using [Bege](#bege) with any 5c `Supernovas` character to be played out using the LA afterwards, such that 2 5c 6k bodies are established in the same turn.
 This is one of the more obvious plays this deck offers.
 [Stunbon](#stunbon) and [Freezebon](#freezebon) are strong candidates.
 Which option is stronger depends on the situation.

 This line is also playable during the 6d turn, in which an extra DON!! is available to search with before playing [Cavendish](#cav).
 Alternatively, [Cavendish](#cav) can be played out of [6c](#6c) instead, with the rest of the line naturally following.